aspose-total/Aspose.Total-Products/total/en/android-java/conversion/txt-to-pptm/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert TXT to PPTM in Android Apps or Online App" h2="TXT to PPTM conversion in your Android Applications without installing Microsoft Word<sup>&reg;</sup> or PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+As an Android developer, you may need to add a document conversion feature to your application.
+This feature can help you to convert documents from one format to another, such as TXT to PPTM.
+Document conversion can be useful for a variety of purposes, such as creating presentations from text documents, or converting documents to a format that can be shared with other users.

+<h2>How Aspose.Total Helps for TXT to PPTM Conversion</h2>

-Are you an Android developer looking to add a document conversion feature to your application?
-[Aspose.Total for Android via Java](https://products.aspose.com/total/android-java/) File Format Automation libraries can help you automate the document conversion process in your Android applications.
-In order to convert TXT file to PPTM, you can first use document manipulation API [Aspose.Words for Android Java](https://products.aspose.com/words/android-java/) to convert TXT file format to HTML.
-After that by using PowerPoint API [Aspose.Slides for Android Java](https://products.aspose.com/slides/android-java/), you can create a new Presentation, write HTML content in it, and save it as PPTM.
+Aspose.Total for Android via Java File Format Automation libraries can help you automate the document conversion process in your Android applications.
+In order to convert TXT file to PPTM, you can first use document manipulation API Aspose.Words for Android Java to convert TXT file format to HTML.
+After that by using PowerPoint API Aspose.Slides for Android Java, you can create a new Presentation, write HTML content in it, and save it as PPTM.

+Aspose.Total for Android via Java is a comprehensive suite of APIs that can help you to automate the document conversion process in your Android applications.
+It includes APIs for document manipulation, such as Aspose.Words for Android Java, as well as APIs for creating presentations, such as Aspose.Slides for Android Java.
+With Aspose.Total for Android via Java, you can easily convert TXT files to PPTM format.

+The document manipulation API Aspose.Words for Android Java can help you to convert TXT files to HTML.
+This API provides a range of features, such as the ability to read and write documents in various formats, as well as the ability to manipulate documents, such as converting documents from one format to another.
+With Aspose.Words for Android Java, you can easily convert TXT files to HTML.

+The PowerPoint API Aspose.Slides for Android Java can help you to create a new Presentation, write HTML content in it, and save it as PPTM.
+This API provides a range of features, such as the ability to create presentations, as well as the ability to manipulate presentations, such as adding text, images, and shapes.
+With Aspose.Slides for Android Java, you can easily create a new Presentation, write HTML content in it, and save it as PPTM.

+In conclusion, Aspose.Total for Android via Java File Format Automation libraries can help you automate the document conversion process in your Android applications.
+With Aspose.Total for Android via Java, you can easily convert TXT files to PPTM format.
+The document manipulation API Aspose.Words for Android Java can help you to convert TXT files to HTML, and the PowerPoint API Aspose.Slides for Android Java can help you to create a new Presentation, write HTML content in it, and save it as PPTM.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}